revell-logo

 3. Ignoring Form Issues

-Poor shooting form can’t be fixed with sight adjustments.
-Ensure your technique is consistent before blaming the sight.
+Poor shooting form cannot be corrected with sight adjustments.
+Inconsistent anchor points, grip pressure variations, and release inconsistencies all create apparent sight errors.
+Ensure your technique is solid before blaming the sight for accuracy problems.

 4. Not Verifying All Distances

-After adjusting for one distance, always verify your other pins or sight marks haven’t been affected.
+After adjusting for one distance, always verify your other pins or sight marks have not been affected.
+Each adjustment can potentially influence other settings, so systematic verification prevents surprises in the field.

 Equipment Considerations for Optimal Sight Performance